Cairi-S/tom-poulson/README.md

 Additional thanks go to:

+- **Neil Hanna Photography** for use of his press photograph of 'The Last Post' used on the Home page.
-- **Ed Poulson** for his help with editing images.
+- **Ed Poulson** for his help with editing images on photoshop.
-- XXX for photograph.
-- YYY for photograph.
-- AAA for video A.
-- BBB for video B.
+- **Miki Anagrius** for use of his photograph of Stockholm Chamber Brass used on the Ensembles and Projects page.
+- **AAA** for use of their poster designed for promotion of project The Last Post used on the Ensembles and Projects page.
+- **BBB** for use of their photograph of WorldBrass used on the Ensembles and Projects page.
 - CCC for video C.
 - My mentor, **Akshat Garg**, for his help and guidance throughout.

 ### BUGS ###

-Navbar moving when hovering active
+- Navbar moving when hovering active

+- White band at the bottom of mobile devices on Ensemble page.
+Solution: changing the chosen images from landscape images to portrait images.